 Will a near-colorless diamond look yellow?

 No. Diamonds graded with a G, H, I will almost always be indistinguishable from a higher priced D, E or F color unless the 2 diamonds are being held up side by side under proper lighting.
 I usually recommend going with an H color.
-Read my diamond color page for a more in depth answer.
+Read our diamond color page for a more in depth answer.

 Why is the price between G and H colors so high?

 There is no logical reason.
 The 2 diamonds are almost identical in color and it seems to be a somewhat arbitrary decision.
 I usually recommend going with an H color when possible to avoid this unnecessary cost.
-Read my diamond color page for a more in depth answer.
+Read our diamond color page for a more in depth answer.

 Can I buy an I color diamond or will it be to yellow?